nnewman1/cs451-551-analytics-engine/README.md

 ## Project DUE in repository by Monday Oct 1 by 11:59pm

 ## Project Description
-A small application is needed to perform simple analytics on a small database of student grades.
-The database contains a listing of students where each students' gender, midterm grade, and final grade are stored.
+A small application is needed to perform simple analytics on a small database of anoymous student grades for an anonymous course over many semesters.
+The database contains a listing of student tuples where each tuple indicates semester course taken, gender, midterm grade, and final grade.
 The analytics application needs to provide the following kinds of reports:

 a.
 Average grade over the entire database